 Some language courses are not offered regularly, and this is noted in the course description section of this Catalog.

 American Sign Language also fulfills the language requirement.
 Courses in American Sign Language are not offered at UH Manoa, but the campus will consider students who complete American Sign Language to the second level of study as having met UH Manoa's Hawaiian or Second Language requirement.

 Academic Planning: Tips for New Students

 UH Manoa has a wide range of fields, majors, and courses from which to choose and build a dynamic and satisfying academic program.
 Here are some tips to help students get started:

 Transfer students should contact an advisor as soon as possible.
 An advisor can often help a transfer student make choices that will help the student make steady progress toward graduation.
 Students with a major should contact an advisor from the college or school in which the major is located; students who have not yet chosen a major should contact the Manoa Advising Center.
 (See list of advising offices.)

 Many requirements, including General Education Foundations, Diversification, and Hawaiian or Second Language requirements, may be met by transferring articulated courses from other campuses.
-Students can check the Admissions and Records Transfer Credit Search website, www.hawaii.edu/admrec/transfer, for information about courses taken at other colleges and universities.
+Students can check the Office of the Registrar website manoa.hawaii.edu/admissions/undergrad/transfer.html for more information.

 Important: Transfer students should consult the UH Manoa college/school advising office for their major to find out about their major's requirements and about recommended General Education course choices.